alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 };
 ```

-## Custom Notification Style
+## Customize Toast Style

-You can customize the Toast style using the provided CSS variables and properties such as `className`.
+You can customize the style of Toast using provided CSS variables and attributes like `className`.

-#### Static Methods
+#### Static Method

 ```tsx
 import { Stack, Button, Toast } from '@bifrostui/react';